 - 4 tbsp demerara sugar See Note 2

 - Preheat the oven to 200 Degrees C (400F).Set the frozen pastry aside to thaw.
 Do not allow it to become too soft.
 Return it to the fridge to keep cool if necessary.

-- Place the cream cheese, icing/confectioners’ sugar, lemon zest and vanilla extract in a medium-sized bowl.
-Using hand-held electric beaters*, beat until smooth and creamy.
+- In a medium-sized bowl, place the cream cheese, icing/powdered sugar, lemon zest and vanilla extract.
+Using hand-held electric beaters or a stand mixer, beat until smooth and creamy.
 Set aside.